FFTrees

 "acc"

-= overall accuracy, "bacc"
+= overall accuracy,"bacc"

-= balanced accuracy, "wacc"
+= balanced accuracy,"wacc"

-= weighted accuracy,
+= weighted accuracy,"dprime"

-= costs (based only on cost.outcomes
+= costs (based only oncost.outcomes

-All default goals are set in fftrees_create
+are constant per cue).
+All default goals are set infftrees_create

 integer.
 The maximum number of nodes (or levels) considered for an FFT.
+As all combinations of possible exit structures are considered, larger values of

-will create larger sets of FFTs.
+will create larger sets of FFTs.- numthresh.method

 How should thresholds for numeric cues be determined (as character)?